AdobeDocs/commerce-learn.en/help/site-management/create-bundle-product.md

   - Blue
   - Yellow

-Whether the bundle is a static group of simple products or several products with variations promoting, the flexible configuration options make bundle product types a unique and powerful merchandising tool for the Adobe Commerce store.
+Whether the bundle is a static group of simple products or several products with variations, the flexible configuration options make bundle product types a unique and powerful merchandising tool for the Adobe Commerce store.

 Before creating a bundle product, verify that all the simple products to include in the bundle product are available in Adobe Commerce.
 Create any that do not exist.